-At the end of 2022, the company's motorcycle loan portfolio declined 0.8%, while motorcycle sales rose 11.9% due to the strict policy in underwriting new loans and the policy preventing bad debts and provision for doubtful accounts.
-In 2023, motorcycle sales are expected to decrease by 2.9% to 1,750 billion units.
+At the end of 2023, the company's loan portfolio declined 12.0% due to the strict policy in underwriting new loans and the policy preventing bad debts and provision for doubtful accounts while motorcycle sales rose 4.26%.
+In 2024, motorcycle sales are expected to decrease by 6.9% to 1.75 million units.